Mohammad bin Hassan al-Habib

 Nature of Charges: Spreading Propaganda & False or Misleading Ideas, Information, or Materials Terrorism Treason & Sedition

-Mohammad bin Hassan al-Habib is imprisoned for for his religious identity, religious leadership role, and criticism of state-sponsored religious discrimination.
+Mohammad bin Hassan al-Habib is imprisoned for his religious expression, leadership role, and religious freedom advocacy.

-On April 30, 2018, al-Habib faced new charges, including “endeavoring to shake the societal fabric and national unity by supporting protests inciting riots in Al-Qatif Governorate,” “attempting to leave Saudi Arabia for Kuwait irregularly,” and “violating the Anti-Cybercrime Law.”
-One of the charges reportedly stemmed from a picture of an executed Shi'a cleric being found on an electronic device seized during a police raid of al-Habib's home in July 2016.
+In July 2017, the Specialized Criminal Court in Riyadh sentenced him to seven years' imprisonment for "sectarianism" and "calling people to sedition" under Royal Decree No. 44.
+In April 2018, authorities charged al-Habib with additional crimes, including “endeavoring to shake the societal fabric and national unity by supporting protests inciting riots in Al-Qatif Governorate,” “attempting to leave Saudi Arabia for Kuwait irregularly,” and “violating the Anti-Cybercrime Law.”
+One charge stemmed from a photograph of an executed Shi'a cleric found on an electronic device seized during a police raid of al-Habib's home in July 2016.
+In August 2019, authorities at the Specialized Criminal Court increased his sentence to 12 years' imprisonment, followed by a five-year travel ban for violating Article 6 of the Anti-Cybercrime Law.